prof. Ward De Spiegelaere (PhD)

 Research focus

-My group has two main research focuses: Veterinary Oncology and digital PCR
+My research group has two main areas of interest: Veterinary Oncology and digital PCR.

-We perform basic research on canine tumours with the aim to understand tumorigenesis, discover novel biomarkers and potential treatment strategies.
-We are using the chicken chorioallantoic membrane model to generate patient derived xenografts (PDX) of canine tumours.
-We are alos using laser capture microdissection for spatial transcriptomic analysis of specific cell populations within tumours.
+We conduct basic research on canine tumours to better understand tumorigenesis, discover novel biomarkers, and explore potential treatment strategies.
+To generate patient-derived xenografts (PDX) of tumours, we use the chicken chorioallantoic membrane model (CAM).
+Additionally, we employ laser capture microdissection for spatial transcriptomic analysis of specific cell populations within tumours.

 Biography